UW-GDA/jupyterbook/book/modules/01_Shell_Github/01_Shell_Github_exercises.md

     * I recommend you start by adding files one at a time: `git add myawesomescript.sh`
     * For now, resist the temptation to `git add .` or `git commit -a`, as you will inevitably include files that don't belong in a git repo.
 2. Use `git commit -m "Message"` to commit these changes, replacing "Message" with an appropriate commit message.
-3. Use `git push` to push your local changes to your remote repo origin on Github
+3. Use `git push` to push your local changes to your remote repo origin on Github.
+4. Check Github to make sure all of your files have been added to the remote repository.